-The true immortals, in his conception, were the mighty Northern California Redwood trees watching over the land of the free and the home of the brave.
-Some of the most impressive examples of the ancient flora can be seen along the appropriately name, Avenue of the Giants.
+Joseph B. Strauss became immortal by designing and building the Golden Gate Bridge.
+But human immortality was only a relative concept for Strauss.
+The true immortals, to him, were the mighty northern California redwood trees watching over the land of the free and the home of the brave.
+Some of the most impressive examples of the ancient flora can be seen along the appropriately named Avenue of the Giants.

-Crossing Strauss’ creation heading north on Highway 101, driver’s will eventually come to the lines of the architect’s strophes.
-One moment drivers are cruising like easy riders over the smooth black tarmac, the next moment a bright green sign appears reading Avenue of the Giants.
-The name brings to mind Roald Dahl, David and Goliath, and Gulliver’s Travels however a brochure in the wooden cabinet next to the green sign explains the true meaning: “The Avenue of the Giants is a 31 mile long route through Humboldt Redwoods State Park.”
+Crossing Strauss’ creation (the bridge) heading north on Highway 101, drivers will experience the lines of the architect’s strophes.
+One moment drivers cruise like easy riders over the smooth black tarmac, the next moment a bright green sign appears reading “Avenue of the Giants.”
+The name brings to mind Roald Dahl, David and Goliath, and Gulliver’s Travels, but a brochure available in a wooden cabinet next to the sign explains the true meaning: The Avenue of the Giants is a 31-mile-long route through Humboldt Redwoods State Park.